WilliamClements/Parthenopea/README.md

 In Euterpea, neither *filterLowPass* nor *filterLowPassBW* have resonance as a part of input/response, so I developed a Signal Function that works as a State Variable filter.
 See https://karmafx.net/docs/karmafx_digitalfilters.pdf and https://ccrma.stanford.edu/~jos/svf/svf.pdf .

 ## Envelopes
-To induce note articulation effects, the SoundFont file Authors specify a set of sound envelope parameter values, .
+To induce note articulation effects, the SoundFont file Authors specify a set of sound envelope parameter values.
 (See https://www.synthfont.com/SFSPEC21.PDF).
 Difficulties arise from ambiguities in the spec and non-conformance in the artifacts (files).
 The actual amplitude scaling is accomplished via Euterpea's *envLineSeg* Signal Function.
 For the interpretation of parameters, we endeavor to:
 1. produce a reasonable note
 2. honor Author design intent